Am I Mediocre? The Truth Most People Don’t Want to Face

 “Am I mediocre?”

-It doesn’t always show up in those exact words.
-Sometimes it sounds more like:
+It doesn’t always come up in those exact words.

-- “Is this all there is?”
+- “Is this really all there is?”

-- “Why am I not further ahead?”
+- “Why am I not further along by now?”

 - “Do I actually have potential?”